unbit/uwsgi-docs/AlarmSubsystem.rst

 developer/sysadmin to 'announce' special conditions of an app via various channels.
 For example, you may want to get notified via Jabber/XMPP of a full listen queue, or a harakiri condition.
+The alarm subsystem is based on two components: an event monitor and an event action.

+An event monitor is something waiting for a specific condition (like an event on a file descriptor or a specific log message).

+As soon as the condition is true an action (like sending an email) is triggered.

+Embedded event monitors
+***********************

+Event monitors can be added via plugins, the uWSGI core includes the following:

-The alarm subsystem is based on realtime log-parsing: when a specific log line matches a regexp, a specific alarm will be triggered.
+``log-alarm`` trigger alarm when a specific regexp matches a logline

+``alarm-fd`` trigger alarm when the specififed file descriptor is ready (low-level, it is the base of most of the alarm plugins)

+``alarm-backlog`` trigger alarm when the socket backlog queue is full

 Defining an alarm
 *****************

 You can define an unlimited number of alarms.
-Each alarm has a unique name, and its channel is exported by a plugin.
-Currently the following plugins are available in the main distribution:
+Each alarm has a unique name.

+Currently the following alarm actions are available in the main distribution:

 .. parsed-literal::